Common Wood-Nymph (Cercyonis pegala)

 You may feel that eerie sensation that someone is watching you when you’re in the presence of a Common Wood-Nymph.
 This butterfly blends naturally into tree bark and other woody bushes but is readily identifiable by the eye-like spots on the wings.
 Two yellow ringed eyes with gold pupils in the center mark the top half of the right and left wings.

-Often, one more eye spot is found on the bottom half of both wings.
-Both male and female Wood-Nymphs have spotted brown wings, but the female will often have larger eye spots and a lighter shade of brown on the wings.
+Often, one more eyespot is found on the bottom half of both wings.
+Both male and female Wood-Nymphs have spotted brown wings, but the female will usually have more prominent eyespots and a lighter shade of brown on the wings.
 Although not nearly as flashy as other varieties of butterflies, the Common Wood-Nymph is surprisingly lovely and delightful in flight.